Future of Music Coalition: Get the HINT

 In 2002, FMC conducted an online survey of working musicians to gauge their level of health insurance coverage.
 The survey found that, "of the nearly 2,700 respondents, 44 percent of them did not have health insurance."
 The report expressed concern for the lack of health insurance coverage among musicians and formulated a plan to address the issue.

 In 2005, FMC received a grant from the Nathan Cummings Foundation to develop the Health Insurance Navigation Tool (HINT), a free call-in service offering musicians advice and information about their health insurance options.
-The HINT Program is led by Program Director Alex Maiolo, a musician and insurance specialist based in the Chapel Hill / Carrboro area of North Carolina.

 In 2010, FMC conducted a follow-up survey which found that "of the 1,451 respondents, 33 percent said they do not have health insurance."
 Although the percentage of uninsured musicians had decreased since 2002, it was still nearly twice the national average of 17 percent uninsured, as estimated by the Kaiser Family Foundation in 2008.